TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 ## Questions

-So here the few questions or problems I want to solve or figure out in this dataset.
+So here the few questions I want to figure out with this dataset:
 - What are the most popular names overall by year in the dataset?
 - What is the top ten names for females and males?
 - What is the top names per state in the last 3 years in the dataset?